Notification

 In tick trading, the size of a tick, or the minimum price movement of a security, is an essential factor in trading.
 Moreover, a tick size directly impacts the liquidity of security and, ultimately, the price at which an investor can buy or sell shares.
 As a result, a tick size is essential because it helps ensure investors can trade stocks at a fair price.

-Characteristics of Tick size:
+What are the Characteristics of Tick Size

 1. It is the minimum price movement of a trading asset.